Lake Arrowhead, California: Short-term rental (STR) access lawsuit

+Although the detailed settlement terms were not publicly available in full, this resolution reinforced Vertical Web Ventures’ central argument—that ALA had overstepped by applying its bylaws inconsistently with the surface access rights guaranteed by the 1964 Agreement.

+Arrowhead Water/Blue Triton lawsuit

+Lake Arrowhead has also been cited in regulatory disputes surrounding bottled water.
+In 2023, state agencies intervened in spring water withdrawals used by Arrowhead-branded bottled water, citing environmental concerns.
+A 2025 court ruling later allowed some of those operations to resume.

+PFAS contamination lawsuit

+In 2025, class-action lawsuits were filed regarding PFAS contamination in the area’s drinking water.
+While local agencies maintained water safety, residents alleged exposure to harmful chemicals and sought damages.

 Geography

 Lake Arrowhead is located in the Inland Empire region of Southern California, about 20 minutes north of the San Bernardino city limits.
 Its economic center is at the intersection of State Routes 173 and 189.
 The CDP has a total area of 19.0 square miles (49.1 km^{2}), of which 17.7 square miles (45.9 km^{2}) is land and 1.2 square miles (3.2 km^{2}; 6.46%) is water.

 Lake Arrowhead is a private lake governed by the Arrowhead Lake Association and is for restricted use by Lake Arrowhead property owners.